Edwin-Isidory/ils.doctoral.seminar.2024.github.io/abstracts.md

 The novelty of MACSFIRE lies within the automated security assessment of arbitrary systems based on a model-based description.
 The tool is capable of minimizing manual repetitive work and exhibits interfaces for the connection to vulnerability or threat databases.
 In the end, the tool produces human-readable artifacts compliant to the RTCA DO-326 and DO-356 standards.

-**MODEL-BASED AVIONICS ARCHITECTURE OF SPACE LAUNCHER SL1**
+**11. MODEL-BASED AVIONICS ARCHITECTURE OF SPACE LAUNCHER SL1**

 Today’s modern space launcher avionics need to cope with increasing data rates, enhanced computer power, real-time processing and decision-making, fault tolerance, and redundancy, and enable more modular architectures.
 At the same time, launchers face strong market pressure through increased competition, affecting both development and recurring costs.
 Further challenges include the avoidance of both obsolescence and export restrictions at the component level.
 Using the TTEthernet technology will achieve fully deterministic high-speed connectivity and solve many challenges compared to the past MIL-1553 bus.
 This technology is fully redundant, which will reduce the software complexity by enabling faster integration, providing higher bandwidth, and at least maintaining the same level of reliability with the cost taken into consideration to increase.

 This talk aims to provide a fundamental modeling of the small launcher SL1 with a focus on introducing a modular, scalable systems avionics architecture of the small launcher SL1 based on deterministic ethernet with the aim of saving cost and simplifying the avionics architectures of the named space launcher.
 We will examine the modeling of the avionics architecture of the small launcher SL1 using XGEE, examine the full proposed design architecture and fault tolerance and redundancy of the design architecture.

-**On the Path towards Artificial Intelligence in a Flightdeck An Anthropomorphic Approach to Leverage Trust Phase III: Flight Performance Monitoring**
+**12. On the Path towards Artificial Intelligence in a Flightdeck An Anthropomorphic Approach to Leverage Trust Phase III: Flight Performance Monitoring**

 In many areas of daily life, algorithms implementing artificial intelligence exhibit exciting potential.
 In contrast to conventional, rule-based algorithms, AI can cope with uncertainties and perform in situations it has not been trained for.
 Such characteristics might be needed for future autonomous flights because aviation can produce situations that have not happened before.
 However, because the scope of all pilot tasks cannot be defined to its full extent, and because AI can learn from experience and change its behaviour - both to the good and the worse - AI currently cannot be certified using the applicable regulatory frameworks.
 Still, in order to enable the usage of AI in a flightdeck, a certain level of trust must be achieved first.